simonrelet/react-pure-html-component-loader/README.md

 ##### Default and named imports

-Import the default and some named exports from the same file.
+Import the default and some named components from the same file.

 **Usage**
 ```html